i-duno/fb-crawler/README.md

 Made for the sole purpose of filtering out chats from people that dont know what "exclusively for official communication" means, even though this doesnt do that.
 (TODO)

+Note that this project is now a AI chatbot.

 > This actually taught me alot about docker and selenium.
 Even if its surface level knowledge keeping the dunnning-kreuger effect in mind.

 ## How to run